 Where the previous application claimed as priority is not in an official language of the EPO and the validity of the priority claimed is relevant to the assessment of the patentability of the invention concerned, the EPO will require the applicant for or proprietor of the European patent to file a translation into an official language of the EPO.

 Even before an application is made, translation is sometimes required.
 Patent attorneys need to review the prior art, to see whether the new application is novel and inventive when taking existing patents into account, and this often involves translation of existing publications, frequently from Japanese, Chinese, French, German and Italian.
 Obviously, these translations have to be as accurate as possible to precisely determine whether the documents being researched are pertinent or not, and that the new application doesn’t infringe existing rights.
 The scope of such translation activities may range from translating only the abstract to determine whether a given document is relevant, to translating the entire patent document.

 PATENT LITIGATION AND OPPOSITIONS

 Translation can also play a vital role in patent litigation.
 Opposition proceedings may involve the need to translate several documents, as quickly and precisely as possible.
 The translated documents may be admissible as evidence and can form the basis on which the outcome of such disputes will depend.

-When applying for a CTM, it needs to be borne in mind that a trade mark should not monopolise a sign that merely describes the goods and/or services that it seeks to protect.
+When applying for an EUTM or international trade mark, it needs to be borne in mind that a trade mark should not monopolise a sign that merely describes the goods and/or services that it seeks to protect.

-It is therefore worth checking in advance of application that the wording of a trade mark does not mean or describe the goods or services that it seeks to protect in one of the community languages, which would result in a refusal of the mark.
+It is therefore worth checking in advance of application that the wording of a trade mark does not mean or describe the goods or services that it seeks to protect in one of the community languages or the national language concerned, which would result in a refusal of the mark.

 Furthermore, when filing a trade mark application, the list of the products to which the mark would apply may need to be translated into the official languages of the relevant countries.